All Episodes

 What in the world?

-We later found out that the Tea Party group that rented the five-acre area, um, they were infiltrated by the Acorn group.
+We later found out that the Tea Party group that rented the five-acre area, they were infiltrated by the Acorn group.

-The Acorn group had another area, but it wasn't as strategically placed, you know, in as good of an area to protest or or support, and they had actually come and mixed themselves among the protesters, and there was utter confusion.
+The Acorn group had another area, but it wasn't as strategically placed, you know, and as good of an area to protest or support.

-I could not believe it because every time you turned around, you saw an Obama sign, you know, supporting it, and then you'd see sprinkled throughout protesters here and there.
+I could not believe it because every time you turned around, you saw an Obama sign, you know, supporting it.

-But my point is is that Acorn clearly infiltrated the area where the protesters were.
+But my point is, is that Acorn clearly infiltrated the area where the protesters were.

 Well, we found the opposite to be true.

-All the conservatives that I saw, my family included, were simply holding up our signs, and what would happen was these acorn people would come up, or people that were walking to the town hall, would come up and literally shake their heads and start screaming something at you, and our response was never venomous back to them.
+And what would happen was these Acorn people would come up or people that were walking to the town hall would come up and literally shake their heads and start screaming something at you.

 And he literally shook his head and had a position as if he was going to hit my husband.

-And all my husband said back to him was, It's great to be an American, isn't it, sir?
+And all my husband said back to him was, it's great to be an American, isn't it, sir?

-Which of course I think made him even angrier.
+Which, of course, I think made him even angrier.

-But what ended up happening was after you know the whole scene went, we looked back and noticed that Acorn was such an organized group that most of the protesters were people just like myself, people that love their country, that simply want their voice to be heard, and they may never have done that before in their life.
+But what ended up happening was after the whole scene went, we looked back and noticed that Acorn was such an organized group that most of the protesters were people just like myself, people that love their country, that simply want their voice to be heard.

 I mean, I don't consider myself a political activist.

-You know, I pray for my country, I love my country, but I finally got to the point where I said, hey, there's an area that we can, you know, show up and like we're in support.
+But I finally got to the point where I said, hey, there's an area that we can show up and it looks like we're in support.

-And I'll tell you, Rush, that the terrible thing too is that every time the media would come, these acorn people would get out of their vehicles, they would be waiting until the perfect time.
+And I'll tell you, Rush, the terrible thing, too, is that every time the media would come, these Acorn people would get out of their vehicles.

 They'd get out of their vehicles, and then they tried to crowd out where we were holding our signs.

-And I had heard that also when the Tea Partiers had tried to ask the folks to leave the area because it was a rented area for the Tea Party group, um, they were arrested.
+And I had heard that also when the Tea Partiers had tried to ask the folks to leave the area because it was a rented area for the Tea Party group, they were arrested.

 We had gotten home.

-We even went to some conservative news sites like Newsmax.com, and we were so disheartened because the consensus, you know, was that oh, it he was fairly well received.
+And we were so disheartened because the consensus was that, oh, he was fairly well received.

 That's not the way we looked at it.

-We looked at it as they we were crowded out by an organized group that had their job.
+We looked at it as we were crowded out by an organized group that had their job.

 Sandy, here's what happened to you.

-This is what this is a great story.
+This is a great story.

-It's a it's a it's a uh it's a great illustration, too.
+It's a great illustration, too.

 You show up because of passion.